Register a Massachusetts Foreign LLC

 No. You only need to file a Certificate of Organization if you’re forming a new LLC in Massachusetts.
 Foreign LLCs simply file the Foreign LLC Application for Registration.

-Massachusetts takes around 1 business day to process faxed and in-person filings.
-Mailed filings can take up to 2 weeks, but plan on longer since you’ll need to account for postal times.
+Massachusetts takes around one business day to process faxed and in-person filings.
+Mailed filings can take up to two weeks, but plan on longer since you’ll need to account for postal times.

 You can amend your foreign LLC filing in Massachusetts by filing a Certificate of Amendment.
 The Massachusetts Corporations Division does not provide a template for this amendment document, so you’ll have to draft your own.
+Massachusetts accepts foreign LLC Certificate of Amendments by fax.
 The filing fee is $100.

 Many states don’t clearly define what doing business entails largely because the business landscape is always evolving.
 Massachusetts is a little more helpful than most states, however, as it defines both what doing business is and what it is not.
 According to M.G.L. ch:156D § 15.01, transacting business in the state can mean any of the following: